 Stir in all remaining ingredients except for peas, cornstarch and water.
 Reduce heat to medium low, cover and simmer 1 hour or until beef is tender (up to 90 minutes).

 Mix equal parts cornstarch and water to create a slurry.
-Slowly add the slurry to the boiling stew until it reaches the desired consistency.
-(You may not need all of the slurry).
+Slowly add the slurry to the boiling stew to reach desired consistency (you may not need all of the slurry).

-Stir in peas and simmer for 5-10 more minutes before serving.
-Season with salt and pepper to taste.
+Stir in peas and simmer 5-10 minutes before serving .
+Season with salt & pepper to taste.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)